Loadmill

 Parameters

-Working with Loadmill makes it very easy to convert recorded browser/network sessions (via HAR files) into test scenarios.
+Working with makes it very easy to convert recorded browser/network sessions (via HAR files) into test scenarios.
 But once a scenario has been created, it often needs to be parameterized in order to denote the dynamic parts of your API.

 This is best explained by example, so let's have a look at the following test scenario: